St. Gregory offers an extensive library with over 1,700 books, periodicals, videos, and CDs, housed in two locations.

 Hours & Access:

 The small library in the upstairs social hall is open for self-service any time the church is open.
 This collection features many of our most popular Orthodox items.
-To borrow an item, simply sign the check-out card and place it in the black box.
-Current issues of periodicals may be signed out using the sheet on the bulletin board.
+To borrow an item, simply put your name, email, and a date one month in the future on the sign out card, and put the card in the black box.
 Members of the library staff are also usually available after Sunday Liturgy to assist.

 The Main Collection is available in the Education Building, behind the annex.
-Church school teachers and children are welcome to use the reference colection during classes, and may check out materials to take home with them from the circulating collection by simply signing the card.
+Church school teachers and children are welcome to use the reference collection during classes, and may check out materials to take home with them from the circulating collection by simply signing the card and leaving it on the library desk.
 Materials marked Reference should not be removed from the library without special permission.
 We are also happy to open the main library by appointment.